dB-SPL/takprotobuf/README.md

 from takprotobuf import parseProto decoded = parseProto(binary)
 ```
 The function reurns an object which contains the data from the protobuf.
-A built-in method will return pretty-printed data if you call higher level elements.
+Individual attributes can be accessed by calling them directly, and a built-in method will return pretty-printed data if you call higher level elements.

 For example:
 ```